Siege of Fort Stanwix: Siege relief

 Uncomfortable with the number of troops available to him, Arnold opted for a deception to sow trouble in the British camp.
-While at Fort Dayton, a number of Loyalists had been arrested, including Hon Yost Schuyler.
-Arnold convinced Hon Yost, a member of the King's Royal Regiment of New York who grew up with many of the Mohawk Indians attacking Fort Stanwix, to spread rumors that large numbers of Americans, under the command of "The Dark Eagle", were about to descend on St. Leger's camp.
-Hon Yost's good conduct was assured by holding hostage his brother.
+The delegation captured at Shoemaker Tavern was held prisoner at Fort Dayton and among them was Hon Yost Schuyler, a member of the Royal Yorkers who grew up with many of the Mohawks attacking Fort Stanwix.
+Arnold persuaded Hon Yost to return to Fort Stanwix and spread rumors that large numbers of Americans, under the command of the "Dark Eagle", were about to descend on St. Leger's camp.
+Hon Yost's good conduct was assured by holding his brother hostage.

-Arnold's stratagem seems to have met with some success.
+Arnold's stratagem met with some success.
 St. Leger recorded on August 21 that "Arnold was advancing, by rapid and forced marches, with 3,000 men", even though Arnold was still at Fort Dayton on that day.
-When St. Leger held a council, about 200 Indians had already abandoned the camp, and in the council the remaining Indians, unhappy with siege warfare and the loss of their equipment, threatened to leave if he did not lift the siege.
-On August 22, St. Leger broke camp and began the trek back to Lake Ontario, leaving behind a sizable amount of equipment.
+When St. Leger held a council, about 200 of his Indigenous allies had already abandoned the camp, and in the council those that remained, unhappy with siege warfare and the loss of their possessions, threatened to leave.
+On August 22, St. Leger broke camp and began the trek back to Oswego, leaving behind a sizable amount of equipment.
 A number of men from St. Leger's party deserted or were captured by the fort's garrison, including Hon Yost.